 There are a lot of places you can buy antique steamer trunks, and many of them are relatively affordable.
 You don’t have to spend a fortune to acquire a beautiful antique steamer trunk, unless you want one of the more reputable manufacturers.

 Believe it or not, one of the best places to look for antique steamer trunks is Craigslist.
 The benefit to Craigslist is that these sellers are local.
-Shipping on something as heavy as a steamer trunk will likely inflate the price quite a bit, so it’s always best to start local.
+Shipping on something as heavy as an old steamer trunk will likely inflate the price quite a bit, so it’s always best to start local.

 Many people overestimate the value of their steamer trunks, and it may be because it’s a family heirloom.
 The value they ascribe to it won’t mean anything to you, but you may have to negotiate more or wait them out until they drop the price.

 eBay is also a great place to look for collectibles like these, but you’ll pay a lot more for shipping.
 However, you’re more likely to find a bigger variety, and you may even find one that’s already been restored.
 For some, that makes it worth the cost.